 In general, it is the duty of an owner to exercise reasonable care in the maintenance of the premises and to warn a visitor of any dangerous conditions that are known, or should be known to him, if the conditions are not likely to be perceived by the visitor.
 Factors used to determine whether the owner exercised reasonable care in maintaining the property includes (a) the foreseeability of harm to others; (b) the magnitude of the risks of injury to others if the property is kept in its current condition; (c) the benefit to an individual or to society of maintaining the property in its current condition; and (d) the cost and inconvenience of providing adequate protection.

 The owner or operator of the property must have notice of the defect or circumstances that caused your injury prior to the injury having occurred.
 The notice can either be actual notice or implied notice, meaning the owner knew or should have known of the dangerous condition given all of the surrounding facts and circumstances.
-When the owner actually created the dangerous condition, then notice is presumed.
+When the owner actually created the dangerous condition, then notice may be presumed.
 If a hazard cannot be eliminated, the owner has a duty to warn of the hazards he is aware of or should be aware of.

 Product Liability deals with recoveries for personal injury or property damage resulting from the use of a product.
 Product liability cases may involve dangerous toys, automobile design, seat belt failures, improperly designed household products, industrial machinery, products causing explosions or burns, aviation products, among others.
-A lawsuit can be brought against anyone participating in the chain of manufacture for that product, from
+A lawsuit can be brought against anyone participating in the chain of manufacture for that product, from the manufacturer, to the designer to the retail store.
+When a company designs and manufactures a product, they have a responsibility to ensure that anyone exercising reasonable care within the expected parameters of usage expected for the product will not be injured.
+An action can be based on negligence, breach of implied or express warranty, or strict liability.

 Injuries cost money, including time away from work, medical bills, and other complications.
 Before taking legal action or trying to negotiate a settlement on your own, you should talk to an attorney about your case.
 You can search LawInfo’s legal directory to find a local personal injury attorney about the merits of your case.
 This one step can level the playing field, help you protect your rights, and put you in the best position for recovering the compensation that you deserve.